Zamiell/stardew-valley/Min-Max_Guide.md

 In the route above, fishing at the mountain pond is used to gather the money for the Vault.
 However, in 2020, a new strategy was discovered that allows for a faster rate of gold accumulation by farming [Void Essence](https://stardewvalleywiki.com/Void_Essence) in [The Mines](https://stardewvalleywiki.com/The_Mines).

-- First, you kill 10 slimes to unlock the [Adventurer's Guild](https://stardewvalleywiki.com/Adventurer%27s_Guild).
-- Second, you kill [Dust Sprites](https://stardewvalleywiki.com/Dust_Sprite) over and over on floor 55 of the mines, until you get the notification that you have completed the Adventurer's Guild quest (500 dust sprites in total).
-This allows access to the [Burglar's Ring](https://stardewvalleywiki.com/Burglar%27s_Ring).
-It is possible to do this in a single day with the following strategy:
-  - Use the elevator to go between floor 0 and floor 55 until you see at least 4 or more Dust Sprites, then kill them.
+- First, alternate between floor 0, floor 5, and floor 55 of The Mines:
   - Pause during the fade in so that no in-game time passes while you are resetting the floors.
+  - Kill [Green Slimes](https://stardewvalleywiki.com/Slimes) on floor 5.
+The goal is to kill 10 slimes to unlock the [Adventurer's Guild](https://stardewvalleywiki.com/Adventurer%27s_Guild).
+Only kill slimes if they are near the elevator as to not waste too much time.
+  - Kill [Dust Sprites](https://stardewvalleywiki.com/Dust_Sprite) on floor 55.
+The goal is to complete the Adventurer's Guild quest (500 dust sprites in total).
+  - Once you have killed 10 slimes, only alternate between floor 0 and floor 55.
+- Second, kill Dust Sprites until you complete the quest and get the [Burglar's Ring](https://stardewvalleywiki.com/Burglar%27s_Ring).
+The point of this is to increase the Void Essence yields.
+It is possible to kill 500 Dust Sprites in a single day with the following strategy:
+  - Use the elevator to go between floor 0 and floor 55 until you see at least 4 or more Dust Sprites that are relatively close to the elevator, then kill them.
-  - Sometimes, Diamonds gem nodes will appear.
-It is worth it to spend the time to farm them.
+  - Sometimes, Diamond Nodes will appear.
+It is worth it to spend the time to mine them.
+  - Sometimes, purple Gem Nodes will appear.
+It is only worth it to mine them if they are close to the ladder.
+(Gem Nodes can randomly drop diamonds, but most of the time they will drop less-expensive gems.)
   - Sometimes, champion slimes will spawn (i.e. slimes with a star).
 It is worth it to spend the time to kill them, as the drops can sell for a good amount of cash.
-- Third, you kill [Shadow Brutes](https://stardewvalleywiki.com/Shadow_Brute) and [Shadow Shaman](https://stardewvalleywiki.com/Shadow_Shaman) over and over on floors 85, 95, 105:
+- Third, once you have the Burglar's Ring, you kill [Shadow Brutes](https://stardewvalleywiki.com/Shadow_Brute) and [Shadow Shaman](https://stardewvalleywiki.com/Shadow_Shaman) over and over on floors 85, 95, 105:
-  - Look for enemies that are near the entrance.
+  - Look for enemies that are near the elevator.
 Only one brute or only one shaman is not good enough; keep resetting the floors until you get two or more.
-Aim for either a diamond or 2 void enemies killed per 15 minutes.
+Aim for either a diamond or 2 void enemies killed per around 15-20 minutes.
+(It is possible to get 2 void enemies killed per 10 minutes, but only with double speed buffs from food, which we don't have access to yet in this ruleset.)
-  - Similar to Dust Sprite farming, it is worth the time to farm Diamond gem nodes (or Mystic Stone nodes).
+  - Similar to before, it is worth the time to farm Diamond Nodes and Mystic Stone Nodes.
-  - If a Gem Node is very close to the elevator, it is worth the time to mine it in case it drops a diamond.
   - Optionally, you can use a slingshot with stone as ammo to kill [Squid Kids](https://stardewvalleywiki.com/Squid_Kid) for 15 XP each.
 (They only have 1 HP, so they will die to anything.)
 This allows to a faster rate of combat experience gain.
   - [Metal Heads](https://stardewvalleywiki.com/Metal_Head) only give 6 XP each, so they are not generally worth it to kill.
-(You do not need to farm Solar Essence, because by the time you have level 9 combat, you will probably already have enough 100 Solar Essence for two Iridium Rings.)
+(Furthermore, you do not need to farm Solar Essence, because by the time you have level 9 combat, you will probably already have enough 100 Solar Essence at that point for two Iridium Rings.)
-- In addition to getting you more money, this also gets you level 8 combat sooner, which allows you to craft Explosive Ammo and speeds up the first couple Skull Cavern runs.
+- In addition to getting you more money, Elevator Void Farming also gets you level 8 combat sooner.
+This allows you to craft Explosive Ammo, speeding up the first couple Skull Cavern runs.

 <br />